The Essential Meat & Beer Pairing Guide

 It meets the herbs to create a wonderful taste on the palate without the overpowering flavor of the beer.

-Wheat Beers With Chicken
+Pairing Wheat Beers w/ Chicken

 If you’re not a fan of blonde beers, a wheat beer is an excellent alternative.